Revisiting Matrix Sketching in Linear Bandits: Achieving Sublinear Regret via Dyadic Block Sketching: Omitted Proofs for Section

 Therefore, the ratios of norms on the right-hand side of \eqref{eq: variance error eq1} can be bounded as

 Substituting \eqref{eq: variance error eq2} and Proposition~\ref{prop: self-normalized martingale concentration inequality} into \eqref{eq: variance error eq1} gives

 Motivated by~\cite{abbasi2011improved,kuzborskij2019efficient}, we apply the multi-scale sketch-based determinant-trace inequality.
-Compared to the non-sketched version, this inequality depends on the approximate covariance matrix \(\hat{\bm{A}}\), reflecting the costs associated with the shrinkage due to multi-scale sketching. \begin{lemma} For any $t \ge 1$, define $\bm{A}^{(t)} = \lambda\bm{I} + \bm{X}_t^{\top}\bm{X}_t$, and assume $\Vert\bm{x}_t\Vert_2\le L$, we have
+Compared to the non-sketched version, this inequality depends on the approximate covariance matrix \(\hat{\bm{A}}\), reflecting the costs associated with the shrinkage due to multi-scale sketching. \begin{lemma}[Multi-scale sketch-based determinant-trace inequality] For any $t \ge 1$, define $\bm{A}^{(t)} = \lambda\bm{I} + \bm{X}_t^{\top}\bm{X}_t$, and assume $\Vert\bm{x}_t\Vert_2\le L$, we have

-\end{lemma} \begin{proof} $\sum_{i=1}^{B_t}\left(\bm{S}_i^{(t)}\right)^{\top}\bm{S}_i^{(t)}$ has rank at most $2l_{B_t}$ due to the Dyadic Block Sketching.
-Since $\hat{\bm{A}}^{(t)} = \lambda\bm{I}+\sum_{i=1}^{B_t}\left(\bm{S}_i^{(t)}\right)^{\top}\bm{S}_i^{(t)}$ and $\bm{A}^{(t)}\preceq \hat{\bm{A}}^{(t)} + \sum_{i=1}^{B_t}\overline{\sigma}_i\cdot\bm{I}$, we have
+\end{lemma} \begin{proof} $\sum_{i=1}^{B_t}(\bm{S}_i^{(t)})^{\top}\bm{S}_i^{(t)}$ has rank at most $2l_{B_t}$ due to the Dyadic Block Sketching.
+Since $\hat{\bm{A}}^{(t)} = \lambda\bm{I}+\sum_{i=1}^{B_t}(\bm{S}_i^{(t)})^{\top}\bm{S}_i^{(t)}$ and $\bm{A}^{(t)}\preceq \hat{\bm{A}}^{(t)} + \sum_{i=1}^{B_t}\overline{\sigma}_i\cdot\bm{I}$, we have

 where the last inequality holds because

 Therefore, we have

 \end{proof}